Kymer/Filler/README.md

 # How it works

-The script uses macOS GUI scripting to 'extract' UI elements from Cocoa-based applications.
+The script uses macOS **GUI scripting** to 'extract' UI elements from Cocoa-based applications.
 This can be done with Apple Script or JavaScript (JXA).
 The UI elements can be manipulated as needed.
 This is obviously not a robust solution, as any update to the application (and thus UI hierarchy) may break the script.
 A better way to interact with applications is by means of [Apple Events](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/ScriptableCocoaApplications/SApps_handle_AEs/SAppsHandleAEs.html), but not all apps expose or support those.
 For applications which don't expose Apple Events, UI automation is a valid, yet slightly cumbersome, alternative.

 The script currently works with [Tower](https://www.git-tower.com/mac/) and [SourceTree](https://www.sourcetreeapp.com) but can be easily extended.
 For more info on GUI scripting with JXA, see [useful links](#useful-links) section below

 ## Customizing the script

-The first thing you will want to customise are the properties which describe the structure of a ticket / issue name.
-Simply adjust the `ticketProperties` as shown below.
-In this example the properties are set-up to match an example Jira ticket with name: **TMA-1004**.
+The first thing you will want to customize are the properties which describe the structure of a ticket / issue name.
+Simply adjust the `ticketProperties` , shown below are the properties to match an example Jira ticket with name: *TMA-1004*.
+These properties are then used to create a regular expression which does the actual matching.

 ```javascript
 const ticketProperties = {